intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 # Key Recommendations from Operator Feedback {#recommendations}

 Various recommendations were made by the operators during the outreach events.
-The key ones presented during the workshop were:
+The key ones presented during the workshop were (there were lot more collected):

 *  Everyone: Continue to focus on model-driven management as a means to achieve automation.
 *  SDOs: Re-introduce “running code” as part of the specification verification process.
 *  Operators: Be actively involved with the “running code” efforts.
 *  IETF: Recommend a solution stack for common use cases.
 *  Ambassadors: Evangelize the recommended solution stack for common cases.
-*  Vendors: Support the recommended solution stack for common cases.
+*  Vendors: Support the recommended approach to solution stack for common cases.

 # Position Papers